reactgraphqlacademy/fb-messenger/README.md

 ## Bonus exercise

-Split the Chat component in the following components:
+Split the Chat component into the following components:

 - ChatBar.js
 - Messages.js